llynxai/agents/README.md

 # OAuth

 For many APIs OAuth is required to authenticate users into their tools and for the application to be able to make requests on behalf of those users.
-We provide example OAuth documentation for `Google`, `Microsoft`, and `Zoom`.
+You can check the OAuth documentation for [Google](https://developers.google.com/identity/protocols/oauth2), [Microsoft](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow), and [Zoom](https://developers.zoom.us/docs/integrations/oauth/) to setup your own up.

 </br>